BeratDM/UI-Specifications-for-Administrative-Users-Page/UI Specifications.md

 - Hide Disabled Users checkbox

-  - This consist of a checkbox and a text which indicates the function of the checkbox
+  - This consist of a checkbox and a text which indicates the function of the checkbox.

   - User checks the checkbox to modify the Users Table for only displaying the active users.

 - Save User button

-  - Checks and saves the new user information from New User Creation inputs
+  - Checks and saves the new user information from New User Creation inputs.

 ## Users Table

 This table displays the users as rows.

-- Columns should include this informations:
+- Columns should consist of the following:

   1. ID
   2. User Name
   3. Email
   4. Enabled (Indication for Enabled/Disabled accounts)

-- User can filter by active users if checks the Hide Disabled Users checkbox in the Options Bar.
+- Filter results by active users if the Hide Disabled Users checkbox in the Options Bar is checked.

 ## New User Creation

-This part is placed inside the page and only visible when user presses the New User button in the Options Bar includes these elements:
+This part is placed inside the page and only visible when user presses the New User button in the Options Bar.
+Included elements are as follows:

 1. A header that reads as "New User"
 2. A label and textbox for Username input